Felista5/QRcode-project-with-front-end-mentor/README.md

 ### What I learned
-I learnt how to use margin- auto to center my box in another -I learnt how to use boreder-radius to curve the corners of my box
+I learnt how to use margin- auto to center my box in another, I learnt how to use boreder-radius to curve the corners of my box, how to use the flex attribute better

 ### Continued development